thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 **EXERCISE:** Think back to your Q1 project.
 If you could've designed your own custom web API, what would've the JSON response looked like?
 Take a moment to write it down.

 Because of this capability, Node.js is similar to other runtime systems that execute HTTP servers written in languages like Go, Java, PHP, Python, and Ruby.
 One of the advantages Node.js has over these other runtimes is that it allows front-end web developers to leverage their fluency in JavaScript to build back-end web applications.
 This is also a big reason why smart companies are interested in hiring JavaScript developers.
 If a web developer gets bored and starts looking for new challenges, they can switch their role at the company and focus on the opposite side of the HTTP divide.

+TODO talk about other server-side runtimes (i.e. Go, Haskel, Java, Lisp, Perl, PHP, Ruby)

+Some of the [largest companies]['companies'] on the planet use Node.js as part of their technology stack.
+Their usage of Node.js varies from company to company and it's unlikely that any of one of them operates entirely in Node.js.
+Just like everything, Node.js has its [advantages](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js) and [disadvantages](http://www.quora.com/What-are-the-disadvantages-of-using-Node-js).

 ## How do you upgrade Node.js?